 L’Oreal Sued Alleging Straightener Caused Uterine Cancer

 A lawsuit was filed this year by Jennifer Mitchell (28) against several cosmetic product makers alleging that the use of their hair straightener for 18 years resulted in her developing uterine cancer.
 According to the lawsuit, she began using the product at age 10 in 2000 and continued until her diagnosis in 2018.
 Other women are currently preparing to file hair straightener cancer lawsuits by the same law firm as well as others.
-The number of lawsuits is likely to climb sharply as there are an estimated 65,950 cases diagnosed annually and over 12,000 deaths resulting from endometrial cancer.
+The number of hair relaxer lawsuits is likely to climb sharply as there are an estimated 65,950 cases diagnosed annually and over 12,000 deaths resulting from endometrial cancer.

 Who Are the Defendants in the Hair Straightener Uterine Cancer Lawsuits?